| A gas discharge tube is a bulb or

 As an alternative to a priming electrode, a small amount of radioactive material can be placed inside the bulb [see link below].
 Radioactive gases such as tritium (H3) are often used, but the material can also be in the form of a loose powder or some other solid mineral inclusion.
 Alpha emitters are best for this purpose, since α-particles (helium nuclei) cannot escape beyond the glass wall.
 Because of the container shielding effect, the use of radioactive material is not necessarily detectable from outside the bulb.

-an arc and a glow discharge.
-An arc involves thermionic emission
+important difference between an arc and a glow discharge.
+An arc

-require electrodes, but will progress to an arc if electrodes
+gas, does not require electrodes, but will progress to an arc if

 Shown on the right is a small xenon-filled discharge tube connected across a current-limited high-voltage RF source.
 As the current is increased, the glow discharge gives way to an arc.
 Although a still picture cannot show it, the arc also wanders up and down between the electrodes under the influence of convection processes in the gas.

 of the low-pressure gas discharge .

 If a gas-discharge tube is connected to a high-voltage DC source, or to an asymmetric (polarised) AC source (such as an induction coil), various structures will be seen in the glowing column depending on the gas pressure, the tube length, and the operating current.
 Not all of the possible phenomena will necessarily be visible at any one time, but in long tubes there will usually be found a low pressure (ca. 1% of atmospheric pressure or less) at which judicious adjustment of the current will cause the discharge to take on an appearance similar to that depicted below (the glow colour however depends on the type of gas).
 In some gases also (e.g., neon), the negative glow and the positive column merge and the Faraday dark space is indistinct.

 underlying physics is not appropriate in this brief introductory